mozilla/pioneer-study-online-news-2/TESTPLAN.md

 - a bias treatment group which receives a special doorhanger popup once a day when they visit any of the 500 websites listed in `bias-domains.json`.
 This doorhanger includes a visual indicator of the bias rating of the website.
-- a ranking treatment group which receives a special doorhanger popup once a day when they visit any of the websites listed in `ranking-domains.json`.
+- a whois treatment group which receives a special doorhanger popup once a day when they visit any of the websites listed in `ranking-domains.json`.
-  This doorhanger includes a visual indicator of the alex ranking of the website.
+  This doorhanger includes a visual indicator of the registration date of the domain.

 During the last phase we return to simply logging user dwell time.